 In case of suspicion, repeat the test after 1 - 2 days, because the Coronavirus cannot be accurately detected at all stages of infection.

-Control line(C) fails to appear.
 Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.
-Review the procedure and repeat the test with a new test cassette.
-If the problem persists, discontinue using the test kit immediately and contact your local distributor.

 In case of an invalid test result: